tomijaroli/nvim-config/README.md

 brew install neovim
 ```

-You will also need `ripgrip` for the `telescope` plugin to work.
+You will also need `ripgrep` for the `telescope` plugin to work.

 ```
-brew install ripgrip
+brew install ripgrep
 ```

 Once you have neovim installed, clone this repository into your `~/.config/` folder